flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 If the tests are successful please move to the next chapter.
 Otherwise go through this chapter again to fix any issues.

-!!! danger "DO NOT SKIP THE STEPS ABOVE"
+!!! danger "PLEASE DO NOT SKIP THE SECTION ABOVE"

 ---